unclecode/hermes/README.md

 ## 🚀 Features

-- **Multi-Provider Support**: Choose from MLX Whisper, Groq, or OpenAI for transcription
+- **Multi-Provider Support**: Choose from Groq (default), MLX Whisper, or OpenAI for transcription
+- **YouTube Support**: Easily transcribe YouTube videos by simply passing the URL
 - **Blazing Fast**: Transcribe a 393-second video in just 1 second with Groq's distil-whisper model!
 - **Flexible**: Support for various models and output formats
 - **Easy to Use**: Simple command-line interface for quick transcriptions